-The Enhanced Environmental Water Delivery (EEWD) Project, also known as Hydro-Cues, is a strategy for the delivery of water for the environment.
-The project builds on the existing knowledge of environmental water managers and river operators to improve coordination of water for the environment delivery across the southern basin.
-South Australia, New South Wales and Victoria are the joint proponents of this project.
+South Australia, New South Wales and Victoria are the joint proponents of the Enhanced Environmental Water Delivery (EEWD) Project.
+The EEWD project is a multijurisdictional project aimed at improving the outcomes and efficiency of delivery of water for the environment.
+The project will build on the existing knowledge of environmental water managers and river operators to improve coordination of water for the environment delivery across the southern connected basin.

-- coordinating environmental flow releases across tributaries of the Southern Basin to maximise downstream and system-wide connectivity outcomes.
+- Coordinate environmental water releases across tributaries of the River Murray to maximise downstream and system-wide connectivity outcomes

-Stage 1 will establish project management and governance arrangements that will be critical to the development of a comprehensive implementation plan.
-The implementation plan is to be guided by early investigations, data collection, technical reports and stakeholder input and is expected to be completed by June 2020.
+The first stage of the project will establish project management and governance arrangements that will be critical to the development of a comprehensive implementation plan.
+The implementation plan is to be guided by early investigations, data collection, technical reports and stakeholder input and is expected to be completed by June 2022.